 York

 § This page gives an overview of the York local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ York is a historic walled city in North Yorkshire, renowned for its Roman, Viking, and medieval heritage.
 The magnificent York Minster dominates the skyline, while cobbled streets such as the Shambles and medieval city walls attract visitors worldwide.
 The River Ouse flows through the city, with riverside walks and museums such as the Jorvik Viking Centre and National Railway Museum adding to its appeal.
 Beyond the city, villages and farmland provide a rural backdrop, while York itself is a cultural and historic centre blending ancient monuments with a vibrant modern atmosphere.

-The administrative boundary of York can be viewed on OpenStreetMap: District Boundary of York.
+The administrative boundary of York can also be viewed on OpenStreetMap: District Boundary of York.

 Key Facts about York